Bron Dalar Cottage: 1 min walk from beach

 Only 2 seats in the lounge but they are 'snuggle chairs', comfortable sofa type chairs that are wider than usual allowing you to curl up your legs easily whilst watching TV.
 Access via own gate to cottage.

 Cottage is lovely for a couple and sleeps two very comfortably.
-However, not a lot of extra space inside means it would be difficult to store large items, such as bikes, and no room for a mobility scooter or wheelchair inside.
+However, not a lot of extra space inside means it would be difficult to store large items, such as bikes, and no room for a mobility scooter or wheelchair inside, such items would need to be kept inside your car whilst you are in the cottage.
 Accommodation is all on one level but there is a small step - 2 inches or so - between the lounge and the bedroom.
 Good walks outside and it's very flat between the cottage and the promenade, to walk along the sea front where benches are provided for those who need them.

 |Further details outdoors|